 Empathize with your child about times you’ve felt anxious in social situations and how you’ve faced your fears.
 You might say, “I often get nervous when meeting new people too”.
 This will help them understand that it’s OK to talk about anxious feelings.
 They’ll also feel that you understand and support them.

-Begin Online Counseling for Kids and Teens with Social Anxiety in Illinois
+Begin Online Therapy for Kids and Teens with Social Anxiety in Illinois and now Florida!